alx3dev/randpass/README.md

  Use from terminal:

+ When generating a single password, you don't need any argument, or you can add number of password characters (default is 25).
+By default, password is printed in STDOUT and copied to clipboard, but not saved as file.

  - generate password with 25 characters
    `randpass`

  - generate password with 30 characters
    `randpass 30`
+   `randpass --char 30`

  - clear clipboard
    `randpass -k`